 ensure that you are billed for the right amount of usage at your property.

 Where do I find my NMI?
 You can find your NMI (11 digits) under ‘Your electricity supply details’ on page 2 of your electricity bill.
+See your last paper bill, the PDF in your last emailed bill, in My Account or get in touch if you don't have a bill yet.
 To obtain specific information about a NMI, please reach out to our web chat team here.

 Does my NMI ever change?
 The NMI should always stay the same for your electricity network connection point unless the location of your electricity network connection point changes - e.g. When a building is demolished, and a new meter is installed.